Chen-zexi/scam-detectation/doc/db_schema.md

 3. **Prompts**: Keep prompts focused and specific to the category
 4. **Classification**: Use standard classification values for consistency
 5. **Metadata**: Use the metadata field for experimental or temporary data
+6. **ID Management**:
+   - CSV files maintain sequential IDs (0, 1, 2...) for readability
+   - MongoDB uses its automatic `_id` field for uniqueness
+   - The `id` field is removed before database insertion to prevent conflicts

 ## Common Operations